 • Custom data models so tenant users can customize their analytics

-Finally, it’s great if the 3rd party SaaS development vendor you’re considering has all of this now, but they should also be continually innovating moving forward, which brings us to our next point.
+Finally, it’s great if the 3rd party SaaS development vendor you’re considering has all of this now, but they should also be continually innovating, which brings us to our next point.

 2) Suitable Pace of Innovation

-In today’s fiercely competitive SaaS world, 3rd party software vendors must be able to deliver new and improved functionality to users on a regular basis – and deliver on their roadmap promises.
-When you embed a third-party provider, this requires relying in turn on their roadmap promises.
+In today’s fiercely competitive SaaS world, third-party integrations for product development must enable constant delivery of new functionality.
+When you embed a third-party provider, this requires trust to deliver on their roadmap promises.

-The vital functionality you plan to deliver to your customers must be readily available to be shipped to production in a timely manner.
-If the third-party integration for product development doesn’t provide such functionality or it’s still in progress, a clear timeline is important to decide if you can wait, or if you need to find another solution.
+The vital functionality you plan to deliver to your customers must be ready to ship to production.
+If the third-party integration for product development doesn’t make it easy to ship, that could create a mismatch of expectations.
+You’ll want a clear timeline to decide if you can wait, or if you need to find another solution.

 3) Support of Cloud Native Architectures